Travel Guide Customize Your Trip

 Thorong La Pass Trek: The best time to do the trek

 When is the best time to do the Thorong La Pass Trek on the Annapurna Circuit?
 Do I need to arrange my hike to Thorong La Pass based on the season?
 Is there a Thorong La Pass trek every month?
 This type of query about the weather and ideal timing may be on your mind.
-In fact, the weather varies from month to month.
+The weather varies from month to month.
 Therefore, when you prepare for this trip, you must consider the weather and the time of year.

 The winter season lasts from December to February.
-The most difficult and potentially coldest time of year to trek Thorong La PassThe weather this month is not very pleasant, and it is one of the coldest months of the year.
+The most complex and potentially coldest time of year to trek Thorong La PassThe weather this month is not very pleasant, and it is one of the coldest months of the year.
 On top of Thorong La Pass, the temperature drops to -30 degrees and below in the morning.

 The spring